714 related texts · 5 related myths · Page 4 of 15

 That tension, that very human struggle, is right at the heart of this little passage from Sifrei Devarim.
 It opens with a seemingly straightforward phrase: "that the L-rd your G-d ...

 It all starts with the verse: "And this is the blessing..."
-Now, what does that seemingly simple phrase actually mean?
+What does that seemingly simple phrase actually mean?
 The text offers a couple of intriguing interpretations.
-The f...
+The first ...

 The future Jerusalem will be built from precious stones so massive they defy imagination.
 According to Bava Batra 75a, God will take gems thirty cubits by thirty cubits, carve gate...